zaiisao/Documentation/en/Video/voice_changer_android.md

 ## Implementation

-Before proceeding, ensure that you implement a basic call or live interactive streaming in your project.
-See [Start a Video Call](../../en/Video/start_call_android.md) or [Start Live Interactive Video Streaming](../../en/Video/start_live_android.md) for details.
+Before proceeding, ensure that you have implemented basic real-time functions in your project.
+See [Start a  Call](../../en/Video/start_call_android.md) or [Start Live Interactive Streaming](../../en/Video/start_live_android.md) for details.

 ### Preset voice effects